-Vaccine: A special preparation of killed or weakened germs.
+Vaccine: A special preparation designed to help provide immunity against one or more diseases.
 Vaccines are administered to healthy people in order to stimulate their immune system to respond and build up immunity to certain diseases.
-Vaccines protect against illnesses such as measles, mumps, hepatitis, polio, diphtheria, tetanus, and whooping cough.

 For more information, visit the ASCIA website.